raff-run/VaganteModLoader/README.md

 1. Get the vagante-extract.exe inside it and place it inside the Vagante folder as well
 <br>That usually is in \<Your steam library>\steamapps\common\vagante\Mods
 1. Place the mod folder inside the Mods folder in the Vagante folder
-1. If the Mods folder doesn't exist, create it or run the modLoader once
+1. If the Mods folder doesn't exist, create it or run the modLoader once (By right-clicking VaganteModLoader.ps1 and selecting Run with Powershell)
 1. You're done!

 For reference, the Mods folder should look like this if you install a mod that changes the bonfire graphics: